Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: System Steady State and Stability Analysis

 For compactness, we have defined the following for the slow model; the cyber inertia matrix $\mathcal{Q}_s$; the symmetrical cyber resistance matrix $\mathcal{P}_s$; and the interconnection matrix $\mathcal{J}_s$ and allocation matrix $\kappa_1$--with its dynamics previously defined in \emph{Theorem} \ref{teorem_SPT}.
-Moreover, for the fast model, we have defined the following; the reduced fast state vector $\Tilde{\mathbf{z}}_f\triangleq\mathrm{bcol}\{\Tilde{\mathbf{z}}^1, \Tilde{\mathbf{z}}^2, \Tilde{\mathbf{z}}^3\}$, the physical inertia matrix $\mathcal{Q}_f$; the physical resistance matrix $\mathcal{P}_f$; and the interconnection matrix $\mathcal{J}_f$ and allocation matrix $\kappa_2$--dynamics defined in \emph{Theorem} \ref{teorem_SPT}.
+Moreover, for the fast model, we have defined the following; the reduced fast state vector $\Tilde{\mathbf{z}}_f\triangleq\mathrm{bcol}\{\Tilde{\mathbf{z}}^{I^\mathcal{G}}, \Tilde{\mathbf{z}}^{I^\mathcal{E}}, \Tilde{\mathbf{z}}^{V^\mathcal{N}}\}$, the physical inertia matrix $\mathcal{Q}_f$; the physical resistance matrix $\mathcal{P}_f$; and the interconnection matrix $\mathcal{J}_f$ and allocation matrix $\kappa_2$--dynamics defined in \emph{Theorem} \ref{teorem_SPT}.

 For mathematical purposes, we have introduced an additional leakage constant $\mathcal{B}_\zeta$, ensuring $\mathcal{P}_s$ to be a fully diagonal matrix.
 Note that $\mathcal{B}_\zeta$ does not need to compensate for any off-diagonal elements in the cyber resistance matrix.
 Hence, we choose the value to be arbitrarily small not to hinder the capability of achieving consensus for an optimal value of $\lambda$.
-Moreover, we have implemented an additional constant leakage $\mathcal{B}_v$ subtracted in the slow model to bring dissipation and improve the stability margins.
-These adjustments are further discussed in the following case studies in Section \ref{sec_Case_Studies}.
+Moreover, we have implemented an additional constant leakage $\mathcal{B}_v$ in the slow model to bring dissipation and improve the stability margins.
+These adjustments are further discussed in Section \ref{sec_Case_Studies}.

 The time-separated systems in \eqref{slow/fast_Compact_Inc} are then expressed as the \emph{singular perturbation problem} in \eqref{SP_Compact_Inc}, partitioned into the reduced system \eqref{RS_compact_inc} and the boundary layer system \eqref{BL_compact_inc} divided under the stretched timescale $\mathbf{t}=(t/\varepsilon)$ where $t$ is the time when $\varepsilon \approx 0$.
-Thus, the slow model \eqref{Slow_compact_inc} will instantaneously achieve a quasi-steady state as the fast dynamics are considered instantaneously fast, such that $y\approx 0$ in the reduced system \eqref{RS_compact_inc}. \end{proof}
+The slow model $s(\tilde x, \Tilde{\mathbf{z}})$ then instantaneously attains a quasi–steady state, since the fast dynamics are considered instantaneously fast, implying that $\tilde y\approx 0 $ in the reduced system \eqref{RS_compact_inc}.
+Furthermore, under \emph{Assumption}~\ref{ass:frozen}, the slow states entering the boundary layer are considered frozen variables, causing $\tilde x=0$ and $\bar y=0$, such that $\Tilde{\mathbf{z}}=\tilde y$ and $\Sigma(\tilde \lambda) = 0$ in the boundary layer system \eqref{BL_compact_inc}. \end{proof}